-Are you a PhD candidate gearing up for a research project?
-Hold on, before you proceed, one of the biggest challenges you need to overcome is submitting an impressive research proposal.
-While many students are prepared to undertake the research study, very few are well-versed with the concept of writing research proposals.
+Are you a Ph.D. candidate gearing up for a research project?
+Hold on before you proceed; submitting an impressive research proposal is one of the biggest challenges you must overcome.
+While many students are prepared to undertake the research study, very few are well-versed in writing research proposals.

-A research proposal is your tool to convince them about the feasibility of the project and make them believe that you are capable enough to take it forward.
+A research proposal is your tool to convince them about the project's feasibility and make them believe you can take it forward.

-Developing a strong research proposal requires meticulous planning, clarity of thought, attention to detail and exceptional writing skills.
+Developing a solid research proposal requires meticulous planning, clarity of thought, attention to detail, and exceptional writing skills.
 Wondering how to begin?
-Here are 7 essential elements that you must include in your research proposal in order to succeed.
+Here are seven essential elements that you must include in your research proposal to succeed.

-The introductory paragraph in PhD paper needs to set the context for the research.
-Also known as the ‘abstract’, it introduces the reader to the subject you are conducting research on.
+The introductory paragraph in a Ph.D. paper needs to set the context for the research.
+Also known as the ‘abstract,’ it introduces the reader to the subject you are researching on.
 This is where you include the background information required to drive interest in your area of study and also explain why you thought it was worth pursuing.
-You can also briefly touch upon your research methodology which can be elaborated on later.
+You can also briefly touch upon your research methodology, which can be elaborated on later.

 Think of the introduction as the trailer of a movie – it needs to be succinct and clear enough for your professor/supervisor to see the significance of conducting the research and be invested in it.

 A literature review in a Doctoral paper is an essential component as it shows how much knowledge you possess in the area of study.
 You need to include all the statistical data and evidence available to strengthen the significance of the research and connect it with the larger scheme of things in your discipline.

 Use this space to mention the previous research that has been done on your topic and identify existing gaps – this shows the extent of your research and eye for detail.